giaongo/HomeWeather/README.md

 HomeWeather allows users to:

-- Measure humidity level and temperature inside a room with an external sensor
+- Measure humidity level and temperature inside a room with an external bluetooth sensor
-- Compare the humidity levels and temperatures inside your room with your living area with the data fetched from the API.
+- Compare the humidity levels and temperatures inside your room with your living area with the data fetched from the OpenWeather API.
 - Allow users to see humidity level and temperature statistic over a certain period.
-- Alert users when inside humidity level or temperature drops too low or rises too high.
+- Voice alert users when inside humidity level or temperature drops too low or rises too high and allow user to add additional info on every alert log.
-- Allow users to scan QR code to share their humidity level and temperature
+- Allow users to scan QR code to view our github page and download the app apk

+## Components

+- Jetpack Compose
+- Firebase Firestone
+- Material Design 3
+- Bluetooth Connection
+- Foreground Service
+- Work Manager
+- Animation
+- QR generator
+- External Arduino board with DHT22 sensor
+- Open Weather API

+## Application flow

+- Bluetooth Service is running persistently on background even when application is closed
+- Indoor temperature and humidity level are uploaded to Firebase cloud in background every hour
+- Outdoor temperature and humidity level are fetched and updated hourly

+## Technology

+- Android Kotlin
+- C/C++

 ## Contributing